springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/6-buildpacks/step1.md

 In this step, you will:
 - Validate that the environment is initialized
-- Configure setup for using GitHub and Docker Hub in the scenario
+- Set up access to GitHub and Docker Hub
-- Create `dev` and `prod` namespaces in the Kubernetes cluster to represent deployment environments
-- Clone your GitHub repo (or the reference sample repo if you skipped the previous scenario)
+- Clone sample repos
+- Create Kubernetes namespaces
+- Install Tekton
-- Install Tekton and provide it write access to Docker Hub
+- Provide access to Docker Hub from Kubernetes

 ## Validate environment initialization